one-ware/one-ware.com/docs/one-ai/01-get-started.md

 ![New Project Options](/img/ai/one_ai_plugin/setProjectOptions.png)

 You need to specify the name.
-Other settings are only important if you want to program an FPGA.<br/>
+The other settings are only important if you want to program an FPGA.<br/>
-You can find more infomation for that [here](/docs/studio/tutorials/create-project/)
+You can find more infomation about that [here](/docs/studio/tutorials/create-project/).

 ---